clojens/metaheuristics/README.md

 # Metaheuristics for Clojure

+## Definition

+While there is no commonly accepted definition for the term metaheuristic, there are properties that characterize most metaheuristics: Metaheuristics are strategies that guide the search process.

+Techniques which constitute metaheuristic algorithms range from simple local search procedures to complex learning processes.

+Metaheuristic algorithms are approximate and usually non-deterministic.

+Metaheuristics are not problem-specific.

+## Implementation

 Metaheuristics for Clojure is a Clojure library for common (and some uncommon) metaheuristic algorithms.
 It uses Clojure Agents to parallel compute the fitness functions, so there will be a distinct speedup on